 Ecosystem services: Ecosystem services are the benefits we as humans derive from nature, e.g. fisheries, clean water, aestheric beauty, etc. We often take these services for granted and do not consider them when making land use or economic decisions for a region.
 This is particularly true in the oceans, where zoning is in its infancy, yet many competing uses are vying for space in the coastal zone (marine sanctuaries, fishing vessels, oil platforms, beachgoers, etc.).
 We have worked with the the Marine InVEST group of the Natural Capital Project, to being to examine some of these tradeoffs in the ocean context.

 Buoyancy driven currents: Along many coastal regions near freshwater sources one can find buoyancy driven currents that follow a consistent pattern, influenced by the low-density freshwater and the Earth's rotation.
 Examples we have studied here include the East Greenland Coastal Current and the Hudson Strait outflow.
 They are prevlanet outside many estuaries, with the best example along the US West Coast ebing the Columbia River plume, whose impact is felt both north and south of the river mouth.
 How do smaller estuaries in the Northwest impact the coastal ocean?
 How do the meltwater plumes coming from Greenland's fjords impact the larger coastal current found along its east coast?
 These are questions we are striving to answer.

-- New class Winter 2014: GEOL 410/510, Oceanography of the Oregon Coast (flyer): focused on physical oceanography of coastal regions with application to our own coast.
+GEOL 410/510, Oceanography of the Oregon Coast (syllabus): focused on physical oceanography of coastal regions with application to our own coast.
 Meant for upper level undergrads and intro grad students.
+Taught Winter 2014.